ItsHarshitAg/product-listing/README.md

 ## Live Demo

-You can explore the project repository at [GitHub](https://github.com/ItsHarshitAg/product-listing).
-A live demo will be available soon.
+You can explore the project repository at [GitHub](https://github.com/ItsHarshitAg/product-listing) and see a live demo at [itsharshitag.pythonanywhere.com](http://itsharshitag.pythonanywhere.com/).

 ## Features